FlameknightGD/Java-Config-Parser/README.md

 1. You can put the java file directly into your project and use it from there
 2. You can install the jar file into your IDE as a library, I can't give you an exact guide on this, as installing liberaries differs depending on which IDE you use.

-After installing, you need to import the class jcplib.ConfigParser and you're ready to go.
+After installing, you need to import the class com.flameknightgd.jcplib.ConfigParser and you're ready to go.

 The class has a couple of methods: